yegor256/blog/_drafts/procs.md

   - temporal coupling definition
 ---

-Temporal coupling is a negative is when a few lines of code must stay in one particular code
+Temporal coupling happens between sequential method calls, when they must stay in a particular order.
+This is inevitable in imperative programming, but we can reduce the negative effect of it just by turning that static procedures into functions.
+Here is an example.

 <!--more-->